By: Susan Dugdale | Last modified: 01-10-2023

 The next step, unless you've been told or you've already decided for yourself, is choosing a topic.

-The next step is deciding the topic.
 What will you talk about?
-Getting an answer to that question can seem frustratingly difficult.
 There are literally so many possibilities.

-To help narrow the scope, and lessen the likelihood of becoming overwhelmed through having too much to choose from, here's a collection of speech topic suggestions arranged either by age group, speech type, or theme.
+To make choosing a subject easier, here's a collection of speech topic suggestions arranged either by speech type, age group or theme.

 I hope they're useful!

 These are the 'show and tell' or 'how to' speeches where you demonstrate a skill, make something, or explain how something works.
 Think of these speeches as stepping through a process from beginning to end, showing and explaining every step of the way.